 Both types of straps have high break strengths.
 This means they can hold up under extreme pressure without snapping or failing.

 We design our retractable straps with longevity in mind.
 Their enclosed design helps them last longer than traditional straps in many cases.
+When it comes to webbing, polyester webbing blends provide heavy-duty strength and durability with minimal stretching compared to nylon.

 Regular maintenance can extend the life of both strap types.
 We recommend cleaning them after use and storing them properly when not in use.